 Prepared by

 Jacek Kopczynski

-Date
+Yamel Peraza

+April 21th, 2015

 Copyright

 All title, including but not limited to copyrights, in and to the SENIOR PROJECT WEBSITE are owned by School of Computing and Information Sciences Faculty of Florida International University.
 All title and intellectual property rights in and to the content which may be accessed through use of the SENIOR PROJECT WEBSITE is the property of the respective content owner and may be protected by applicable copyright or other intellectual property laws and treaties.
 This EULA grants you no rights to use such content.
 All rights not expressly granted are reserved by School of Computing and Information Sciences Faculty of Florida International University.